Norwegian version

 Associate professor Rafael Borrajo at the same department adds:

-"We will educate students on various green energy sources, including wind, hydro, solar, and hydrogen.
+"We will educate students on various green energy sources, including wind, hydro and solar.
 Over the past three years, we've added many new colleagues specializing in green energy research, and this lab will enhance our capabilities in this field."

 A Hub for Green Energy Education